Home / DEERS ID Cards / DEERS ID Card Processes

 The Next Generation Uniformed Services Identification Card (USID) is a white plastic card.
 All USID cards look basically the same.
 What differentiates them primarily from one another is the printed text on the card.
 Also, certain cards have a colored stripe indicating dependent of a contractor or foreign national.
 Visit www.cac.mil for more information.

-During the month prior to your 65th birthday, which for the retiree is your current ID card Expiration Date - last day of the month prior to your birth month.
+INDEF for the Retiree is automatic during the month prior to your 65th birthday, which is the retiree's current ID card Expiration Date.
+The current ID expires on the last day of the month prior to your birth month.
 If in Korea (or the Pacific region) however, do this AFTER THE 1st of the month due to the time zone difference between Korea (the Pacific) and the U.S. Anything done here on the 1st is still yesterday last month CONUS.
+INDEF for the retiree is automatic at 65, regardless of Medicare enrollment.
+Medicare enrollment only impacts TRICARE not ID expiration.

 Ref: https://soldierforlife.army.mil/Retirement/blog/06SEP2021_New-Indefinite-ID-Cards-at-Age-65-for-Spouses-of-Retirees